Nicaraguan police detain former beauty queen aiming to contest elections | Politics

 For months Ortega's government has been detaining political adversaries, including presidential hopefuls, ahead of an election in which the former Marxist guerrilla and Cold War antagonist of Washington will be running for a fourth consecutive term.
 Berenice Quezada, who was Miss Nicaragua in 2017, was detained at her home late on Tuesday night and placed under house arrest, her Citizens Alliance for Liberty (ACXL) party said.

-"We demand that she be freed and Berenice Quezada's human rights respected."
-The Citizens Alliance registered Quezada on Monday to be the running mate of Oscar Sobalvarro, a businessman and former right-wing rebel commander for the Contras, the U.S.-backed guerilla groups who fought Ortega's Sandinista government in the 1980s.

-Nicaraguan authorities could not be immediately contacted to confirm Quezada's house arrest.
-Nicaragua's Confidencial news outlet reported on Tuesday that a complaint of "terrorism crime" had been filed against Quezada on Tuesday to Nicaragua's electoral council over her critical remarks about a lack of freedoms in the Central American nation.
+The Nicaraguan attorney general's office said in a statement on Wednesday Quezada had committed acts that "incite hatred and violence," and that she should be under house arrest.
+Nicaragua's Confidencial news outlet reported on Tuesday that a complaint of "terrorism crime" had been filed against Quezada to Nicaragua's electoral council over her critical remarks about a lack of freedoms in the Central American nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)